 Other methods include implementing antivirus or anti-malware software, keeping your software up to date, using strong passwords, staying on top of current threat actor tactics, techniques, and procedures (TTP), having detection and response systems in place for your organization, and regularly monitoring your network traffic.

-There are several affordances of AI-powered security that can help fight against a botnet attack.
 AI powered security solutions can detect and block ransomware in real-time, using machine learning algorithms to identify and respond to threats before they can cause damage or spread through to multiple devices.
-Some AI security systems have autonomous detection and response systems that have the capability to stop an attack from escalating by identifying and containing infected devices.
+Darktrace has AI security systems that have autonomous detection and response systems with the capability to stop an attack from escalating by identifying and containing infected devices.

-Similarly, AI can be used to analyze network traffic and identify unusual patterns or behaviors that may indicate a ransomware attack in progress.
-If this AI takes a Self-Learning approach, it can help organizations detect and respond to attacks quickly, reducing the impact of the attack by identifying activity in the digital estate that deviates from normal behavior.
+Similarly, Darktrace can analyze network traffic and identify unusual patterns or behaviors that may indicate a ransomware attack in progress.
+Darktrace takes a Self-Learning approach, helping organizations detect and respond to attacks quickly, reducing the impact of the attack by identifying activity in the digital estate that deviates from normal behavior.
 If a botnet attack is successful, Darktrace will detect the presence of the new user agents being used, the download of the botnet itself, or the repeated (or low & slow) connections to the C2 infrastructure while containing the threat with Darktrace RESPOND.

 Darktrace PREVENT allows the security team to identify, prioritize, and test vulnerabilities, reducing risk and hardening defenses both inside the organization and outside on the attack surface – continuously and autonomously.